A note on metric-measure spaces supporting Poincar\'e inequalities

 It was proved in \cite{SMP2} and \cite[Theorem~5.1]{SMP} that if a doubling metric-measure space supports a Poincar\'e inequality, then the $p$-Poincar\'e inequality self-improves in the sense that for some $q\in(p,\infty)$ and $C'\in(0,\infty)$, there holds

 whenever $B$ is a ball of radius $r\in(0,\infty)$, $u\in L^1_{\rm loc}(X,\mu)$, and $g:X\to[0,\infty]$ is an upper gradient of $u$.

 The purpose of this note is to show that the family of inequalities in \eqref{REW-1} on a metric measure space imply that the underlying measure is doubling, and thus providing a characterization of doubling metric-measure spaces supporting Poincar\'e inequalities without assuming a priori that the measure is doubling, see Theorem~\ref{EPequiv}, below.
 This result is a minor refinement of a beautiful result in \cite{korobenkomr}, where it was proved that in a related context, a family of weak Sobolev inequalities imply that the measure is doubling.
-However, the authors considered Sobolev inequalities where the balls had the same radius on both sides, and such condition is stronger than the one in \eqref{REW-1}.
+However, the authors considered Sobolev inequalities where the balls had the same radius on both sides, and such a condition is stronger than the one in \eqref{REW-1}.
 Moreover, they did not address the important applications to Sobolev spaces supporting Poincar\'e inequalities.

 While the proof presented below is almost the same as the one in \cite{korobenkomr}, it is important to provide details:\ the proof employs an infinite iteration of Sobolev inequalities and since now we have balls of different size on both sides, it is not obvious without checking details that this will not cause estimates to blow up.
 This paper should be regarded as a supplement to the work of \cite{korobenkomr} and an advertisement of their work.
 Different, but related iterative arguments to the one presented below were used in \cite{carron,gorka,hajlaszkt1,hajlaszkt2,hebey} in the proofs that a Sobolev inequality implies a measure density condition.
-Another application of a method developed in \cite{korobenkomr} is given in a forthcoming paper \cite{AGH}.
+Other applications of a method developed in \cite{korobenkomr} are given in \cite{AGH,korobenko}.

 We now state the main result of this note. \begin{theorem} Let $(X,d,\mu)$ be a metric-measure space and fix $p\in[1,\infty)$.
 Then the following two statements are equivalent. \begin{enumerate} \item[(a)] The measure $\mu$ is doubling and the space $(X,d,\mu)$ supports a $p$-Poincar\'{e} inequality. .08in